satansdeer/satansdeer.github.com/content/legacy-posts/undo-changes-in-git/index.md

 ## Undo a Local Commit With Reset

-If the commit is local and has not been pushed, `git reset` is often useful.
+If the commit is local and has not been pushed, `git reset` is useful.

 There are three common modes: